42-student-council/website/.github/docs/DJANGO.md

 # Django Architecture

-This section provides and overview of the Django architecture and instructions on how to add and manage various components like views, models and URLs.
+This section provides an overview of the Django architecture and instructions on how to add and manage various components like views, models and URLs.

 This section assumes that you have a basic understanding of REST APIs and Relational databases.